 Where does that leave me?
 As the Suzuki quote above implies, it leaves me in a seemingly limited place, without many options at all.

 You can see some of this in the evolution of The Simple Dollar.
 When I first started, I would post as many as six articles a day.
 These articles were often very short – sometimes just a paragraph or two – and they were oozing with enthusiasm for all sorts of ideas.
-Some of these ideas were very good ones, like What Money Can’t Buy (a great example of my early realizations about the roles of money in life), but others were not so good, like The Power of the Pocket Change Jar.
+Some of these ideas were very good ones, but others were not so good, like The Power of the Pocket Change Jar.

 Now, I only post two articles a day, but they’re much longer and often much more considered than they ever were back then.
 I toss out 90% of my ideas right off the bat – they simply don’t work or they won’t make for a compelling article.
 The ones that I do stick with tend to be much longer, more detailed, and based on a significant amount of personal experience or research.
 I stick mostly with things that I know work.